 5. Water with clean water

-What I want to say is that tap water can contain some salts and minerals that are not really beneficial for your spider plant, so you should better use distilled water or rainwater to be sure that these chemicals will not hurt your plants.
+What I want to say is that tap water can contain some salts and minerals that are not really beneficial for your spider plant.
+Therefore, you should better use distilled water or rainwater to be sure that these chemicals will not hurt your spider plants.

 Also, old water can do the trick just fine.

 Pour some water in your bottle or a bucket that you normally use to water your spider plants and let it sit for a day or two.